Lifestyle related diseases are on the rise but you can reduce the likelihood of falling victim.

 Maintaining a healthy weight considerably reduces the likelihood of developing type 2 diabetes and other lifestyle-related diseases.
 And the good news is, my recipes and Breakfast Shakes are suitable for anyone wanting to improve their health.
 I have over 700 delicious recipes in my cookbooks and there’s also complete 28-day menu plans in books 5 and 6 that take the guesswork out of what it means to eat healthy food.
 So you can eat food you love and lose weight – win win!

 5 simple tips to improve your health

 - Switch to low fat dairy to reduce saturated fats

 - Eliminate high sugar soft drinks – choose water

 - Get your 5 serves of salad and veggies and 2-3 serves of fruit each day

 - Choose lean protein to further reduce saturated fats

 Those most at risk of type 2 diabetes are overweight people over the age of 45, with high blood pressure and a family history of diabetes, heart disease or heart attack.
 Women who have had gestational diabetes and Polycystic Ovarian Syndrome are also prime candidates.

 Signs and symptoms of type 2 diabetes include things like excessive thirst, frequent urination, always feeling tired, constant hunger, blurred vision and moodiness.

 I hope these cold hard facts are enough to get you to clean out your pantry and fridge and take a really good look at your food choices.
-You don’t have to change everything today – by making changes gradually you will be more likely to stick with it.
+You don’t have to change everything today – by making changes gradually you’ll be more likely to stick with it.
 Continue to make small changes day by day, week by week and you’ll reduce your likelihood of lifestyle related diseases and increase your life expectancy.
-You’ll be so glad you did.
+I guarantee you’ll be so glad you did.